The author lives in a quiet rural community in lower Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 - A mile-long black sand beach can be seen far below where the valley meets the ocean.
 This spectacular beach has appeared in a few Hollywood blockbusters!

 - If you’re lucky, you might spot (maybe with binoculars) some wild horses frolicking on the beach.
 These animals live happily and freely in the lush valley!

 - A stream cuts across the beach and flows into the ocean.
-It originates from the bottom of the legendary Hi’ilawe Falls (tallest waterfall in the state of Hawaii) located deep in the back of the valley.
+It originates from the bottom of the legendary Hi’ilawe Falls (the tallest waterfall in the state of Hawaii) located deep in the back of the valley.
 Unfortunately, you cannot see this waterfall from the lookout.

 - However, you will see other waterfalls along the cliffs on the other side of the valley, some cascade directly into the ocean.
 More waterfalls appear during the wet and rainy season (December-January).

 - Look for the green taro patches on the valley floor.
 Taro is used to make poi – the main staple food for Hawaiians.
 Coconut, banana, breadfruit, and other tropical fruits are also grown abundantly here, thanks to the valley’s fertile soils.

 - Read the information tablets displayed at the lookout to learn more about the historical and cultural significance of Waipi’o Valley.